Directionality and quantum backfire in continuous-time quantum walks from delocalized states: Exact results

-We presented an analytical treatment for CTQWs with a tunable delocalization parameter $D$.
-Our main results are given by Eqs.~(\ref{eq:average_main},\ref{eq:MSD_main},\ref{eq:survival_main}).
-All these equations are associated with properties that correspond to experimentally accessible observables, making our proposal potentially testable in quantum platforms~\cite{wang2013physical}.
+\paragraph{\textbf{Final remarks}} We presented an analytical treatment for CTQWs with a tunable delocalization parameter $D$.
+Our main results are given by Eqs.~\eqref{eq:average_main}, \eqref{eq:MSD_main}, and \eqref{eq:survival_main}, which relate the system's transport properties to experimentally accessible observables.
 The key insights from our work are threefold.

-First, we demonstrated an emerging directional spreading from unbiased initial states with intermediate delocalization, $0 < D < 1$.
-This result comes from the synergy between the initial state's delocalization and a phase parameter intrinsic to the Hamiltonian.
+First, we demonstrated the emergence of directional spreading from unbiased initial states with intermediate delocalization ($0 < D < 1$), resulting from the synergy between the initial state's delocalization and the Hamiltonian's phase.

-Second, our analysis revealed a Quantum Backfire Effect: a phenomenon where an increase in the initial state's delocalization can increase the short-time spreading, but can decrease the long-term spatial spread.
-This effect occurs after a crossing time, $t_{\mathrm{cross}}$.
+Second, our analysis revealed a Quantum Backfire Effect: a phenomenon where increasing the initial state's delocalization enhances short-time spreading but decreases the long-term spatial spread after a crossing time, $t_{\mathrm{cross}}$.

-Third, by computing the exact survival probability, we elucidated that the transition from a standard scaling $\sim t^{-1}$ to an enhanced decay $\sim t^{-3}$ is a fine-tuned effect that occurs for the specific case of a fully extended initial state ($D=1$) and for specific Hamiltonian phases.
+Third, by computing the exact survival probability, we elucidated that the transition from a standard scaling $\sim t^{-1}$ to an enhanced decay $\sim t^{-3}$ is a fine-tuned effect specific to the fully extended initial state ($D=1$) with specific phases.

+The directional spreading and the backfire effect were not reported in related prior work~\cite{chaves2023transport}.
+Furthermore, we clarify that the breakdown of the standard scaling $P_{\mathrm{surv}}(t)\sim t^{-1}$ observed in~\cite{chaves2023transport} was a result of the specific initial condition chosen.